SansGuidon/bookmarks/README.md

 * [Adam Pittenger](https://medium.com/@apitt24/love-what-you-build-build-what-you-love-9cedbb05e32f) - Love what you build.
 Build what you love.
 * [Sacha Greif](https://medium.com/@sachagreif/the-spiderweb-strategy-12ebd2f35595) - (2014) The Spiderweb Strategy : Why it’s OK if some of your projects don’t make money
 * [Andy Adams](http://andyadams.org/you-can-charge-more/) - (2014) How to talk yourself into charging more
+* [Doug Tedder](https://www.dougtedder.com/2017/11/03/the-seven-silent-killers-of-the-it-organization/) - (2017) The Seven Silent Killers of the IT Organization

 # Collaboration & Problem solving
 * [Ben Balter](http://ben.balter.com/2014/11/06/rules-of-communicating-at-github/) - 15 rules for communicating at GitHub